 Of course, there is a limit to the amount of storage that a company can have, but there is the option of paid or unpaid storage that will suit all types of businesses, from startup to multinational.
 Paid storage will typically come with support and backups so that if anything goes wrong, someone can help resolve the issue with you.

-Cloud storage brings up a lot of questions with security of documentation, and this debate is ongoing.
+Cloud storage brings up a lot of questions with the security of documentation, and this debate is ongoing.
 But there are many types of security to protect sensitive information when using cloud storage

 Are you worried about losing track of documents once you have shared them with people inside or outside your organization?
 Cloud storage allows you to restrict who can download and share documents that may have confidential information, which protects said information from falling into the wrong hands.
 This adds a level of security to your documentation so that unrestricted access is kept to an absolute minimum.